islameehassan/Typy/README.md

 ## GamePlay
 - Words are not typed one by one as in typical typing speed games; however, 8 words appear on the screen moving from the very left to the right.
-- Each time you type a word correctly, the word disappears and a popping sound happens.
+- Each time you type a word correctly, the word disappears and a popping sound plays.

 ## Features
 - Calculate the net gross speed according to the formulas [here](https://www.speedtypingonline.com/typing-equations).